Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 - [x]
     Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all dependent entities in the list are selected.

 The list displays all dependencies of the selected shipment.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.
+If no dependent entities exist, the *No other entities depend on this entity* notice is displayed.

 - *Dependent entity ID*
     Identification number of the dependent entity.
 The ID number is automatically assigned by the system.